Circumstances That Can Invalidate an Agreement

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we provide comprehensive counsel to individuals throughout the state of New Jersey who seek to address financial challenges through bankruptcy.
-Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.